 A still small voice mostly, but occasionally a dream, a vision, or a pressing hunch that couldn’t be ignored.

 I am an 89-year-old Jew (in 2017) who loves and reveres the Lord, and lives to glorify His name.
 Coming from a place of near complete ingorance of scriptures when starting the first translation, I had no bias for or against any established religious doctrine.
 Nor did I have many preconceived notions.
 Because of this lack of credentials, I made some remarkable objective discoveries in both the Hebrew and Greek scriptures.
-For those discoveries arising from the Hebrew, see my other websites, www.rubinspace.org and www.rubincmds.org and the other sections of this site.
-For those arising from the Greek, you will want to see a future site, which I hope to have running in about 2025, and whose domain name will be www.rubinchr.org.
+For those discoveries arising from the Hebrew, see my websites www.rubinspace.org, www.rubinhood.org, and www.rubincmds.org.
+For those arising from the Greek, you will want to see a future site, which I hope to have running in about 2023, and whose domain name will be www.rubinchr.org.

 These next few pages of this site document what I have learned from what I believe have been communications from the Lord.